327 Chevy Build

 Following the cylinder head rebuild was the valve-train assembly, which included installing lifters, push rods, rocker arms, rocker nuts, and rocker balls.

-NOTE: The aluminum valve covers seen in the top picture are not correct for an L75 small block.
-Other than that, this motor was all original.
+NOTE: The aluminum valve covers in the above picture are not correct for an L75 engine.
+Other than that, the motor was all original.

 Related Articles: